 The Center for Ethnographic Research (CER) Intensive Ethnography Workshop provides mentorship, hands-on field experience, and advanced training in designing and executing a project using participant observation.
 Participants will be coached through all the components of a research project.
 The workshop includes individualized consultations with faculty and is designed for advanced graduate students, faculty, and professionals.
 The topics in the five-day workshop include the following:

 The Intensive Ethnography Workshop includes lecture, discussion, and coached research exercises, along with networking events.
 In addition, participants will receive feedback on their own research project development and design.
 The workshop is intended both for those who are new to research based on participant-observation and those who want to further develop their skills.

 The workshop is from 9-5, Monday – Friday, with research exercises and consultations scheduled during these hours.
 There will be a welcome dinner on Sunday evening.
 On Friday afternoon, workshop participants will attend a symposium on Beyond the Case: The Logics and Practices of Comparative Ethnography, with a reception to follow.

 The workshop will be led by:

 Please complete the online application here.
 Review of applications will begin February 1st and will be conducted on a rolling basis thereafter until the workshop is full.
 Applicants will be notified within two weeks.
 Space is limited in order to give individualized attention to participants.
-THE WORKSHOP IS NOW FULL.
-CHECK BACK IN EARLY 2019 FOR THE DATES FOR SUMMER 2019.
+THE WORKSHOP IS NOT BEING HELD IN 2019.
+CHECK BACK IN EARLY 2020 FOR THE DATES FOR SUMMER 2020.

 The workshop fee is:

 Early bird discount of $100 for those who register by 4/15.

 The fee includes the instruction, the welcome dinner, the concluding social, and continental breakfast on the five days of the workshop.
 Participants are responsible for their own transportation and lodging (a discounted block of rooms will be available).
 Participants are responsible for their own meals except as specified above.

 International participants are welcome, though you are responsible for getting a visa.
 You should apply for a B1 visa: "attend a scientific, educational, professional, or business convention or conference."
 Or, if you also want to add tourism to your stay, apply for a B1/B2 visa.